dechainers/dechainy/docs/api/configurations.md

     Attributes:
         probes (List[ProbeConfig]): List of probes componing the cluster.
-Default []. time_window (int): periodic time to run the control plane function, if any.
+Default []. time_window (float): periodic time to run the control plane function, if any.
 Default 10. cp_function (str): The cluster Controlplane function.
 Default None. name (str): The name of the cluster.
 Default None.